 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Students are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.
 The children are well aware of the laws in school and class and work with the teacher to formulate these.

 Within St. Matthew’s Catholic Primary School students are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
 As a school we educate and provide boundaries for students to make choices safely, through the provision of a safe environment and an empowering education.
-Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in computing.
+Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety.

 Respect is at the core of our school ethos and is modelled by students and staff alike.
 The school promotes respect for others and this is reiterated through our classroom and learning environments as well as extra-curricular activities such as sport.

-In line with our commitment to democracy students at St. Matthew’s Catholic Primary School are always able to voice their opinions and we foster an environment where students are safe to disagree with each other.
+In line with our commitment to democracy students at St. Matthew’s Catholic Primary School are always able to voice their opinions and we foster an environment where students feel safe to disagree with each other.
 Our code of conduct promotes the values of respect and responsibility.
 The school council also provides the students with an arena where they can bring up and discuss any issues that may undermine the school ethos.

 Tolerance of those of Different Faiths and Beliefs

-Should you feel that the school is not meeting this requirement, you should contact the School Office and request to express your concerns with the Headteacher.
-Likewise, if you feel that anyone working at the school is undermining these values you should report this to the Headteacher.
+Should you feel that the school is not meeting this requirement, you should contact the school office and request to express your concerns with the headteacher.
+Likewise, if you feel that anyone working at the school is undermining these values you should report this to the headteacher.